arsduo/koala/readme.md

     # Again from anywhere in the project directory:
     LIVE=true bundle exec rake spec

-Important Note: to run the live tests, you have to provide some of your own data in spec/fixtures/facebook_data.yml: a valid OAuth access token with publish\_stream, read\_stream, and user\_photos permissions and an OAuth code that can be used to generate an access token.
-You can get this data at the OAuth Playground; if you want to use your own app, remember to swap out the app ID, secret, and other values.
-(The file also provides valid values for other tests, which you're welcome to swap out for data specific to your own application.)
+By default, the live tests are run against test users, so you can run them as frequently as you want.
+If you want to run them against a real user, however, you can fill in the OAuth token, code, and access\_token values in spec/fixtures/facebook_data.yml.
+See the wiki for more details.